Skip to Content

 • A Senior Caregiver Specialist certificate will be added to the catalog soon, but certificate courses are already being offered, see any 0.5-unit courses on the schedule or course list.

-• New gerontology associate of science degrees will be available soon to prepare students for transfer into the CSUS Social Work, Communication Science & Disorders, Recreation Therapy, Health Science, and Public Health programs.
+• New gerontology associate of science degrees will be available soon to prepare students for transfer into programs in the CSUS College of Health and Human Services such as Social Work, Communication Science & Disorders, Recreation Therapy, Health Science, and Public Health programs.

-• These certificates are being sunset and the courses are no longer being offered:
+• These programs are no longer being offered:

 • Senior Fitness Specialist